 Put the sanitizer solution in the fresh water tank.
 Insert one end of a hose (or funnel) in the gravity fill inlet; insert the other end into a container holding the chlorine solution.

 Do not use your non-toxic drinking water hose.
-Pour the chlorine solution into
+Pour the chlorine solution into the gravity fill.

-- the gravity fill. - 2.
-Remove the hose (or funnel) and container used to pour the chlorine solution, and continue filling the fresh water tank with clean (potable) water until tank is full.
+- 8. Remove the hose (or funnel) and container used to pour the chlorine solution, and continue filling the fresh water tank with clean (potable) water until tank is full.
 Pour fresh water into the gravity fill inlet until tank is completely full.
-After the recommended amount of sanitizing solution is in the tank, the water tank is full, and water filter has been removed and bypassed, turn the pump ON which sends sanitizer into the water lines w - 3.
+After the recommended amount of sanitizing solution is in the tank, the water tank is full, and water filter has been removed and bypassed, turn the pump ON which sends sanitizer into the water lines.w - 9.
 Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include outside shower faucets (if so equipped). - 4.
+Include outside shower faucets (if so equipped). - 10.
 Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
-Include outside shower faucets (if swo equipped) and toilet. - 5.
-Turn OFF the water pump. - 6.
-Let the solution remain in the tank & lines for at least four hours when disinfecting with 50-PPM residual chlorine.
-If a shorter time is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.
+Include outside shower faucets (if swo equipped) and toilet. - 11.
+Turn OFF the water pump. - 12.
+Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
+If a shorter time is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour. - 13.
+After the required period, drain the chlorine solution from the fresh water system.